Charlie Blackmon Preview, Player Props: Rockies vs. Rays

-Charlie Blackmon -- with a slugging percentage of .629 in his past 10 games, including two home runs -- will be in action for the Colorado Rockies versus the Tampa Bay Rays, with Zack Littell on the mound, on August 22 at 6:40 PM ET.
+Charlie Blackmon -- with a slugging percentage of .647 in his past 10 games, including two home runs -- will be in action for the Colorado Rockies versus the Tampa Bay Rays, with Aaron Civale on the hill, on August 23 at 6:40 PM ET.

-In his last game, he collected two extra-base hits (2-for-4 with a triple, a home run and an RBI) against the White Sox.
+In his most recent game, he went 1-for-4 with a double against the Rays.

 Charlie Blackmon Game Info & Props vs. the Rays